lalithambigai/lalithadev/README.md

      Step4:To create a Maven project in web app

-     Step5:To build and install a maven project
+     Step5:To build and install a Maven project

      Step6:To build a java path